-7. I affirm that my God-given faculty of reason equips me to know God to the extent that He can be known, so that whatever is alleged of God that does not make perfect sense I reject as false.
+7. I affirm that my God-given faculty of reason equips me to know God to the extent that He can be known, so that whatever is alleged of God and that does not make perfect sense I reject as false.

-Affirmations 1 to 5 are derived from and supported by what I have written in the Explanation of the Meaning of the Name, the Explanation of the Purpose of Creation and The Afterlife.
-Affirmation 6 is my understanding of the Divine names and my conviction as to how they should be used, and it is supported by what is written in the Textual Analysis of Exodus 3:13-15 and In Conclusion.
+Affirmations 1 to 5 are derived from and are supported by what I have written in the Explanation of the Meaning of the Name, the Explanation of the Purpose of Creation and The Afterlife.
+Affirmation 6 articulates my understanding of the Divine names and my conviction of how they should be employed, and it is supported by what is written in the Textual Analysis of Exodus 3:13-15 and in In Conclusion.
 Affirmation 7 is my personally-held conviction and is the guiding principle of my writings and of Rational Monotheism.
 Only numbers 1 and 3 are affirmed by both Judaism and Islam.
 Taken together, the Seven Affirmation are unique to Rational Monotheism and distinguish it from all other religions.
 The Explanation of the Meaning of the Name and the explanation of The Meaning of Ehyeh asher Ehyeh together with the Diagram and the Explanation of the Purpose of Creation constitute between them a considerably more profound and complete understanding of Yahweh and His creation than is espoused by any other religion.
 I regard these three explanations and one diagram as the foundational documents of Rational Monotheism.

 Underpinning Rational Monotheism is the conviction that the existence of one God can make perfect sense of everything in existence and that it is the only belief or scientific theory that can do this.
-The primary objective of everything I have written is therefore to make perfect sense of everything in existence, which is comprised of Yahweh and His creation.
+The primary objective of everything I have written is therefore to make perfect sense of everything in existence, which is comprised in its entirety of Yahweh and His creation.
 Rational Monotheism is therefore a religion that aims to make perfect sense of Yahweh and His creation.
 It is the natural choice of religion for anyone who is dedicated to thinking their way toward God.

 Rational Monotheism asks only of its adherents that they accept the evidence of reason and common sense.
 Reason cannot directly prove the existence of God because that would make coming to faith no more than an intellectual exercise, which would be contrary to Yahweh's will, but it can take you a very long way on the road to faith.
 I believe that anyone who has an open, rational and capable mind, and who is not dead set against it, will eventually arrive at monotheistic faith, even if they do have to take the final step while they are asleep.

-There is nothing in Islam or Judaism that compares to what I have written in this website, especially the Explanation of the Meaning of the Name, the explanation of The Meaning of Ehyeh asher Ehyeh, the Diagram and the Explanation of the Purpose of Creation.
+There is nothing in Islam or Judaism that compares to what I have written in this website, especially in the Explanation of the Meaning of the Name, the explanation of The Meaning of Ehyeh asher Ehyeh, the Diagram and the Explanation of the Purpose of Creation.
 It is my belief that these writings constitute the most original, most profound, most complete and most important understandings of Yahweh and His creation since Exodus 3:14 was first penned.
 In terms of making perfectly rational sense of Yahweh and His creation, there is simply nothing to compare with it in Judaism and Islam.

 What I want for every Rational Monotheist is that they should possess a rationally sound and complete understanding of Yahweh and His creation, so that they will have rationally sound answers for all the questions that they may be asked about Yahweh and His creation and that it is possible to answer.
 That is something that no other religion will equip them with.
 Needless to say, questions about Yahweh in Himself may not be possible to answer, such as, what is the nature of the relationship between the Divine essence and material creation?
-Reason cannot provide us with a compelling answer for this and so Rational Monotheism does not speculate on it.
+Reason cannot provide us with a compelling answer to this and so Rational Monotheism does not speculate on it.

 Aside from these three verses and a selection of Psalms, I do not regard any of the Jewish Bible as sacred.
 However, I love it just the same, with the caveats that I mentioned in Why I Am Neither Jew Nor Muslim.
 For this reason, I would heartily recommend it to all Rational Monotheists as top-quality monotheistic reading material.